juniorsundarCasual/TGT/vault/volume-5.chapter-384.md

 id: 0yyp2cbefkk8lkbgtxzit7s
 title: Chapter 384 - Anti-Mage
 desc: ''
-updated: 1696415091666
+updated: 1698948608784
 created: 1696240510819
 ---

-One Guy, Al and Revian were at the practising field, which was cleared up to accommodate them, Al turned towards the dismayed boy and said, "Pain tells you when something is wrong.
+Once Guy, Al and Revian were at the practising field, which was cleared up to accommodate them, Al turned towards the dismayed boy and said, "Pain tells you when something is wrong.
 It is the body's natural feedback mechanism that tells you where the problem lies.
 So, following the standard process of diagnosis, we need to check to see whether you are in pain.
-Nearly everyone that has every been crippled or had their mana core obliterated suffers through unbearable pain.
+Nearly everyone that has ever been crippled or had their mana core obliterated suffers through unbearable pain.
 Some female mages have told me that it feels like you are giving birth to a hundred babies at the same time.
 Of course, I am certain that these accounts may not be wholly accurate since the psychological pain of losing something so precious can exacerbate the physical pain as well."

 Al mumbled for a few minutes before shaking his head and saying, "So let us confirm whether there is pain.
 I will physically press your abdomen.
 Tell me if there is tenderness or pain."